albatrocity/gratuitator/README.md

-# Gratuitator
+# Gratuitator (v1.0)

-Gratuitator is a yet another tooltip plugin for jQuery that strives to be simple, completely style-able, and imageless.
-It works by displaying an attribute of your choosing in a tooltip positioned above the element.
+Gratuitator is a yet another tooltip plugin for jQuery for displaying short text content in a style-able and imageless tooltip.
+It works by displaying an element's attribute of your choosing in a tooltip on hover.
+This plugin was inspired by the Facebook tooltips and the need to show additional information for more visual items.

 ## Compatibility